 For more information, contact Valarie Remmers at or 972-814-8801.

 The mission of the Serve Team is to provide service/volunteer opportunities for the congregation in our church neighborhood.
 Our initial investigation led us to Dobie Pre-Kindergarten School, a RISD school providing education on the pre-school level.
-To date, due to minimal parental support, we have addressed the needs that the principal and assistant principal have identified.
-We are always looking for additional volunteer opportunities for our members.
+To date, we have addressed some of the needs identified by the principal and assistant principal, but there is always more to be done (see Dobie Pre-K below).

 For more information, contact Janet Follstaedt at